Student Conduct Code

 (a) Violation of a local, county, state, or federal law.

-(b) Violation of other university policies or regulations.
+(b) Violation of other university policies, regulations, or handbook provisions.

-(13) Assisting.
+(13) Assisting/attempts.
 Soliciting, aiding, abetting, concealing, or attempting conduct in violation of this code.
-Conduct involving being an accessory to any person who violates this code.

 (14) Acts against the administration of this code.